 Material Myths

-A common misconception is that wood is the primary material for creating pointe shoes.
+A common misconception is that wood is the primary material used to create pointe shoes.
 Instead, durable and supportive shoes are made from satin, leather, fabric, paper, and cardboard.
 Understanding the correct materials helps dancers make informed choices and avoid misinformation.

-Misconceptions about the materials in pointe shoes can confuse.
+Misconceptions about the materials in pointe shoes can be confusing.
 By debunking these myths, we clarify what makes a pointe shoe and how its construction supports a dancer’s movements.

 Fitting Myths